Skip to main content

 From Industry Standard to Everyday Protection

-Originally developed for high-containment environments, HEPA filtration has expanded into everyday life through air purifiers, transportation systems, and even residential HVAC upgrades.
+Originally developed for high-containment environments, HEPA technology has expanded into everyday applications such as air purifiers, applications in the transportation industry—including aircraft, trains, and buses—and even residential HVAC upgrades for residents with compromised health issues.
 As concerns about indoor air quality grow, HEPA continues to provide a trusted solution for reducing airborne contaminants and enhancing occupant health and comfort.

 Beyond HEPA Filtration: The Role of ULPA in Ultra-Clean Environments